 But now and again a movie comes along which proves that with the right script and director, you can produce a classic that is not only well made but scary also.
 The Autopsy of Jane Doe.

-The only disappointment of this release is lack of extras apart from a short interview with the director from writer Alan Jones.
-Whats more disappointing is that the USA release has a behind the scenes feature as well as interviews with cast and crew.
+The only disappointment of this release is the lack of extras apart from a short interview with the director from writer Alan Jones.
+What’s more disappointing is that the USA release has a behind-the-scenes feature as well as interviews with the cast and crew.

-If you like your horror scary as well as gory then this comes totally recommended.
+If you like your horror scary as well as gory then this is recommended.